AlexanderBugara/Browser/README.md

 #  README

-1. To use application -> SceneDelegate -> let token = "" nedd to be changed to github token
+1. To use application -> SceneDelegate -> let token = "" need to be changed to github token

 2. Regarding: It should be possible to search/filter organizations by name